 - Click Home | New Map | Base | Base, select the base map file and click Open.
 This loads the base map as a separate map frame.

-- In the Contents window, select Map for the map frame with the 3D map in it.
+- In the Contents window, select Map with the 3D map in it.

 - In the Properties window, note the settings on the View and Scale pages.
 On the View page, it is recommended that the Projection is set to Orthographic.

-- Now select Map for the map frame with the base map in it.
+- Now select Map with the base map in it.
 In the Properties window, enter the same settings on the View and Scale pages as those for the 3D map.

 - Click and drag the base map up or down so the maps have the vertical separation that you want.